Adding a Site (Tips & Tricks)

 i.e. If you add an index URL of

-or an internal alias of example.com then subdomains such as subsite1.example.com, subsite2.example.com, etc., will be crawled automatically.
+or an internal settings of example.com then subdomains such as subsite1.example.com, subsite2.example.com, etc., will be crawled automatically.

 A crawl starting at